It’s time to begin planning your potager!

 One great thing about incorporating ornamental aspects into your potager is you may find you want to spend more time in an area that nourishes both your body and soul.

 So are you ready?
-Whether you call it a potager or a kitchen garden, this practical, convenient and beautiful little garden will keep you in fresh food throughout the growing season!
+Start planning your potager or a kitchen garden, but whatever you call it, this practical, convenient and beautiful little garden will keep you in fresh food throughout the growing season!1